-Given an array of bitstrings (each of which is represented as an array of bits), map them to expectation values and return the desired correlations.
-If no correlations are given, then just the 1 -> -1, 0 -> 1 mapping is performed.
+Given an array of bitstrings (each of which is represented as an array of bits), map them to expectation values and return the desired joint expectation values.
+If no joint expectations are desired, then just the $1 \rightarrow -1$ , $0 \rightarrow 1$ mapping is performed.